We’d been walking forever.

 Her eyes widened and her mouth dropped opened.

-“As long as you stay with me.”
-She whispered.
+She gave me a small smile, “As long as you stay with me.”

 I gazed into her stunning grey eyes and saw nothing but fear.